Careers Information and Jobs - Teaching Dance in Schools

 For those wishing to teach dance in secondary schools, there are two main routes to gaining QTS.
 For both you need a degree, normally with a minimum of 50% Dance, plus GCSE’s at Grade C or above in English and Maths:

 - The PGCE Route is a one year full-time course at a University or other higher education provider.

-- The Graduate Teacher Programme (GTP) offers employment based routes to Qualified Teacher Status.
-The programme offers graduates a salary while they work as a teacher in a school and train at the same time.
+- School Direct offers employment based routes to Qualified Teacher Status.
+The programme can offer graduates a salary while they work as a teacher in a school and train at the same time.

 Currently, there are no undergraduate courses in Dance with QTS but most Bachelor of Education Courses for Physical Education (with QTS) include some training to teach dance.